ROBOTIS-GIT/emanual/docs/en/parts/motor/l_speed_geared_motor.md

 1. MOT-
 2. MOT+

-`Caution` Cables can be damaged when connected imporperly(i.e. wrong orientation), or when use excessive force during connection.
+**CAUTION** : Cables can be damaged when connected imporperly(i.e. wrong orientation), or when use excessive force during connection.
 {: .notice--warning}

 # [Tutorials](#tutorials)